ben-yeung/ben-b0t/README.md

 ## 🧰 Debugging / Notes
 * Note that some commands may use the `quick.db` package.
-  * Trying to deploy with services such as Heroku may not support long term storage that quick.db may need.
+  * Trying to deploy with services such as Heroku may not support long term storage.
+  * Heroku reruns daily so quick.db essentially restarts everyday.
   * Check with the provider FAQs to see if there is an alternative approach.
+  * One approach could be quickmongo but be sure to check for potential updated solutions.
 * The help command excludes some moderation / bot config commands from general public access; adjust as necessary.
 * Some moderation commands may become deprecated as Discord.js changes.
 * Helpful documentation that I referenced: